 |Family||Hypericaceae||St. John’s Wort family|

 |Genus||Hypericum||From ancient Greek hyper, “above,” and eikon, “picture,” from an old practice of putting flowers above a picture to ward off evil spirits|

 [An article has not been written yet.]

-Hypericum chapmanii description by Thomas H. Kent, not updated.
+Hypericum chapmanii description by Thomas H. Kent, last updated 25 May 2020.

 © FloraFinder.org.
 All rights reserved.

-4/15/2015 · Ten Thousand Islands National Wildlife Refuge Marsh Trail, FL ID is uncertain
+4/15/2015 · Ten Thousand Islands National Wildlife Refuge Marsh Trail, Florida ID is uncertain

 About this map...